Salomon X Ultra 4 Gore-Tex - Women's Review

 Comfort

 Knowing that comfort is critical in a hiking shoe and subjective to fit, we evaluate the qualities that impact everyone, regardless of foot shape.
-We found the X Ultra 4 to be very comfortable right out of the box, requiring no break-in hikes.
-It features soft materials, including a padded collar and heel that provide a nice cushioned feel below the ankle.
+We found the X Ultra 4 to be very comfortable right out of the box, requiring no break-in period.
+The welded upper features soft materials specific to the shape of a woman's foot, including a padded collar and heel that provides a nice cushioned feel below the ankle without adding a ton of volume.
 The upper is constructed from a pliable synthetic material strategically reinforced with protective and supportive overlays.
 And the midfoot is cradled by the Advanced Chassis, which delivers excellent structural support both laterally and through the arch.
-While the toe box is roomier than previous iterations, it still delivers a longer and narrower fit than many other options.
+While the toe box is roomier than previous iterations, it still delivers a narrower fit than many other options we tested for this review.

-The Ortholite insole is molded and perforated to add a surprising level of cushion (and breathability) in a thin package.
-It rests on top of a midsole of EVA, which makes for a responsive and cushioned hiking experience.
-When the fit was right, we were blown away by the high level of comfort this model provided, even on jagged rocks and steep descents.
-It's not plush, but it blends strength, rigidity, and moderate cushioning well to make rocky and uneven terrain more comfortable on your feet.
+The proprietary single-pull Quicklace system proves less practical regarding adjustability and a secure fit, as there's little flexibility to cater to customized needs, and the lock can require adjustment during your hike.
+Our testers found this shoe to run true to size, favoring a more narrow foot shape but with a wide enough toe box to accommodate those with flat feet.
+The Ortholite insole is molded and perforated to add a moderate level of cushion in a thin package.
+It rests on top of an EVA midsole that contributes to a responsive and cushioned hiking experience.
+When the fit was right, we were blown away by the high level of comfort this model provided, thanks to its soft, glove-like fit, even on jagged rocks and steep descents.
+The low-profile design successfully combines strength, rigidity, and moderate cushioning for increased comfort over demanding terrain.

 Support

-The X Ultra 4 also features "Active Support" wings — essentially a pair of thick, wide structural straps with tubular eyelets sitting across the top of each shoe.
-These tighten around the midfoot, just before you engage the last set of eyelets at the ankle, and their use disperses the topside pressure from the laces to increase overall stability and support and allow the shoe to easily adapt to the foot's shape and volume while in motion.
+The X Ultra 4 also features “Active Support” mobile wings, essentially a pair of thick, wide structural straps with tubular eyelets sitting across the top of each shoe.
+These tighten around the midfoot just before you engage the last set of eyelets at the ankle.
+Their use disperses the topside pressure from the laces to increase overall stability and support, allowing the shoe to easily adapt to the foot's shape and volume while in motion.
 A nice feature, particularly given the micro-thin design of these specialty Salomon laces.
+Again, though the Quicklace system is designed for convenience, the laces themselves are thin and lack flexibility, making it difficult to achieve a customized fit.
+We were also bummed when the laces would sometimes loosen during our hike and require extra adjustment on the trail.
+Though we have some minor complaints regarding the Quicklace system, overall, our feet felt stable and supported on the trail.

 Traction